Inflation models selected by the swampland distance conjecture with the Lyth bound: Conclusions

 \section{Conclusions}

-In this paper, we have studied the Swanpland conjecture, which has been obtained in the construction of quantum gravity theory, to address the question of how much we can narrow down the large field inflation models to those that are quantum gravity-theoretically advantageous.
-Among the Swanpland conjectures, the property known as the Swanpland Distance Conjecture provides an upper bound on the primary gravitational waves produced by large field inflation models.
-On the other hand, the Lyth bound, which provides a lower bound on primary gravitational waves, plays a complementary role to the Swanpland Distance Conjecture.
+In this paper, we have studied the swampland conjecture, which has been obtained in the construction of quantum gravity theory, to address the question of how much we can narrow down the large field inflation models to those that are quantum gravity-theoretically advantageous.
+Among the swampland conjectures, the property known as the swampland distance conjecture provides an upper bound on the primary gravitational waves produced by large field inflation models.
+On the other hand, the Lyth bound, which provides a lower bound on primary gravitational waves, plays a complementary role to the swampland distance conjecture.
 In this paper, we report the following new points for the first time:

-In terms of the upper bound on gravitational waves, some of the major large field inflation models are more strongly constrained by the Swanpland Distance Conjecture than that of the CMB constraints.
-It is interesting that the case for $\lambda_{\mathrm{dc}} =\sqrt{3/2}$ gives the most stringent upper bounds on $r$ as a function of $\Delta \phi$.
-In this case, it is notable that the Swampland Distance Conjecture alone excluded $r$ at around $r \sim 0.030 - 0.036$ and $\Delta \phi \sim 9 - 10 m_{\rm pl}$, which is stronger than the observational bound from the CMB by the Planck collaboration 2018, $r< 0.036$~\cite{BICEP:2021xfz,Tristram:2021tvh}.
-Only by such a theoretical requirement, some parameters in the models of the inflation, such as Natural inflation, the Hilltop inflation or the $\alpha$-attractors are excluded by the Swampland Distance Conjecture.
+In terms of the upper bound on gravitational waves, some of the major large field inflation models are more strongly constrained by the swampland distance conjecture than that of the CMB constraints.
+It is interesting that the case for $\lambda_{\mathrm{dc}} =\sqrt{3/2}$ gives the most stringent upper bounds on $r$ as a function of $\Delta \phi$.\footnote{As remarked before, this is preferred from string theory point of view.} In this case, it is notable that the swampland distance conjecture alone excluded $r$ at around $r \sim 0.030$-$0.036$ and $\Delta \phi \sim 9$-$10 m_{\rm pl}$, which is stronger than the observational bound from the CMB by the Planck collaboration 2018, $r< 0.036$~\cite{BICEP:2021xfz,Tristram:2021tvh}.
+Only by such a theoretical requirement, some parameters in the models of the inflation, such as natural inflation, the hilltop inflation or the $\alpha$ attractors are excluded by the swampland distance conjecture.

-We also have found the model parameters that violate the Lyth bound for certain parameter regions of the Hilltop inflation model.
-Actually the Lyth Bound cannot satisfy the parameters of the Hilltop inflation models in the small $r$ region, ranging from $10^{-12}$ to $10^{-3}$, corresponding to $\mu_4$ between 0.024 and 4.93.
+We also have found the model parameters that violate the Lyth bound for certain parameter regions of the hilltop inflation model.
+Actually, the Lyth bound cannot satisfy the parameters of the hilltop inflation models in the small $r$ region, ranging from $10^{-12}$ to $10^{-3}$, corresponding to $\mu_4$ between 0.024 and 4.93.
 When we compare the predictions by a model of the inflation with the observed values, our results clearly show that we have to calculate the concrete predictions for each model, not just by using the Lyth bound.